-Analysis using the investment return scenarios from the Asset Liability Management process completed in 2021 was performed to determine the effects of various future investment returns on required employer contributions.
-The projections below reflect the impact of the CalPERS [Funding Risk Mitigation Policy](#).
-The projected normal cost rates reflect that the rates are anticipated to decline over time as new employees are hired into lower-cost benefit tiers.
+Analysis using the investment return scenarios from the Asset Liability Management process completed in 2021 was performed to determine the effects of various future investment returns on required employer UAL contributions.
+The CalPERS [Funding Risk Mitigation Policy](#) stipulates that when the investment return exceeds the discount rate by at least 2%, the board will consider adjustments to the discount rate.
+The projections below use a discount rate of 6.8% for all scenarios even though an annual return of 10.8% is high enough to trigger a board discussion on the discount rate.
 The projections also assume that all other actuarial assumptions will be realized and that no further changes in assumptions, contributions, benefits, or funding will occur.